Healing and transformation are at the heart of everything we do at ATMA Journey Centers.

-If you’re interested in being considered for participation in this ground-breaking therapy and you’re currently dealing with a mental health challenge, we will begin accepting applications for consideration on February 15th, 2021.
+If you’re interested in being considered for participation in this ground-breaking therapy and you’re currently dealing with a mental health challenge, learn more about the Section 56 Exemption Application process by following the link below.

 Interested in learning more about the benefits of psychedelic-assisted therapy, and how it might benefit you?

 Psychedelic therapy is a completely different protocol than traditional medicine.
 Typically, a medicine is taken to solve a problem in our body.
 We take a pill when we have a headache, and we don’t feel what it’s doing as – we just hope the headache goes away.

 Psychedelics, in contrast, open up our psyche to understand the root cause of the issue or show us how to reach the goal we are seeking to identify.
 For example; PTSD is linked to trauma in our past.
 Often we can block the trauma, or we fixate on the trauma.
 Either way we are not able to get past the core issue that is holding us back from mental health.

 Often times, the traumatizing event or memory is so painful that our protective self makes it impossible for our conscious mind to acknowledge it.
 In an effort to protect us, our inner self keeps that painful trauma hidden – but even though we consciously cannot acknowledge it, the trauma remains buried in our subconscious, creating a variety of problems and challenges.
 This is why traditional approaches such as talk therapy have limited effect on trauma-based conditions and challenges.